maxmahlke/rocks/docs/cli.rst

     Counter({'C': 8, 'B': 2, 'Ch': 2, 'BU': 1, 'Xc': 1, 'Xk': 1, 'Cb': 1})

 Any property not present in the ssoCard of an asteroid is set to ``NaN``.
 This ensures that accessing attributes in a loop does not fail.

+.. _who:

+Use ``$ rocks who`` to get the citations associated to each named asteroid.

+.. _author:

+Author look-up to be implemented.